AkashTelvekar/CICD_learning_2/README.md

-This is my 2nd CICD Pipeline learning Project
+This is my 2nd CICD Pipeline learning with Docker Image.